|

-The Living Landscape |
+The Living Landscape

 Ragmans Lane Farm, Gloucestershire

-| 10th - 12th September 2010 | 10 places available | Booking Form |
+29th April - 1st May 2011 | 17 places available | Booking Form |

-This course gives you a practical grounding in reading the landscape.
-"The ability to read the landscape is like moving from black and white to colour." - Ben Law, woodsman and builder of the famous woodland house.
-It helps you to understand what makes a particular landscape the way it is, how it works and how it changes through time.
+Learning to ‘read’ and understand the landscape is both an important part of permaculture design and a fascinating pastime.
+It enables you to understand what makes a particular landscape the way it is, how it works and how it changes through time.
 It can make a walk in the country much more enjoyable and full of meaning.
-It's also a vital part of the permaculture design tool kit: observing and understanding what's already there is the essential first step towards designing new landscapes.
-So you can take this weekend course either as part of your permaculture education or just for the sheer fun of it.
-No previous experience is necessary but experienced people may find it adds a whole new dimension to their understanding of the land.
-Subjects covered include:
+It's also a vital part of the permaculture design tool kit: observing and understanding what's already there is the essential first step towards designing new landscapes. |

 |